wireddude/spotify_riotfest_recommendation_engine/README.md

 ## How it Works

 1. Connects to your Spotify account to analyze your top tracks
-2. Creates a "taste profile" based on audio features of your favorite music
+2. Creates a "taste profile" based on your most common music genres and artist popularity
-3. Analyzes each band from your input list
+3. Analyzes each band from your input list for genre similarity
-4. Ranks bands by similarity to your musical taste
+4. Ranks bands by overall similarity to your musical taste
 5. Outputs recommendations and saves detailed results

+## Note on Spotify API Changes

+As of September 2023, Spotify has deprecated several API endpoints including Audio Features and Recommendations.
+This tool has been updated to use genre-based similarity and popularity comparisons instead of audio feature analysis.

 ## Setup